Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 3. Low concentration of salt in urine.

 This compound, activated by renin, affects the function of the pituitary gland, which is one of the main organs for the secretion of hormones.
 It also enhances the work of the adrenal glands, which, under the influence of angiotensin 2, secrete aldosterone.
-All these hormones have one big function in common - to maintain a constant volume of circulating blood.
+All these hormones have one big function in common - maintaining a constant volume of circulating blood.

-2 Why does the level of the hormone rise?
+2 Why does the hormone level increase?

 • deterioration of hematopoiesis;